-(1) The University supports Students who are formally recognised Elite Athletes and/or an Emergency Services Volunteer and provides strategies that ensure that they are not unduly disadvantaged academically or financially as a consequence of participation in their sporting or full-time volunteer commitments .
+(1) The University supports Students who are formally recognised Elite Athletes, or who are members of the Australian Defence Force (ADF) Reserves and/or an Emergency Services Volunteer and provides strategies that ensure that they are not unduly disadvantaged academically or financially as a consequence of their participation in these activities.

 (2) These procedures are made under the General Rules and establish processes to: